kbaineni/sample/lincence.md

-update lincence file from local
+updated lincence file from local